 Here’s the thing about paid search…

-And, when you are ranking on the first page, your ad increases the real estate that your company has on page 1 and improves the chances of receiving a click to your website.
+And when you’re ranking on the first page, your ad will be increasing the real estate that your company has on page 1 and improving the chances of you getting a click to your website.

-That being all said, your on-page SEO efforts can also improve your paid search traffic and conversions.
+That said, your on-page SEO efforts can also improve your paid search traffic and conversions.

-This is because Google Ads uses a metric called Quality Score that measures how relevant your ads and landing pages are to your targeted keywords.
+This is because Google Ads uses a metric called Quality Score to measure how relevant your ads and landing pages are to your targeted keywords.

-Because of this, a side effect of improving your on-page SEO is that you might also increase Quality Score.
-Typically, when you improve your Quality Scores, your ads will be better positioned, and you will pay less per click.
+A side effect of improving your on-page SEO is therefore that you might also increase your Quality Score.
+Typically, when you improve your Quality Score, your ads will be better positioned and you’ll pay less per click.

-- With so many search result features available for your website and its pages in the SERPs, traditional keyword reports are no longer a sufficient way to monitor SEO Performance.
+- With so many search results feature available for your website and its pages in the SERPs, traditional keyword reports are no longer sufficient for measuring SEO performance.

 - Impressions give you a better understanding of your SEO performance than rank.

-- Monitoring your search engine exposure will reveal opportunities to improve your pages and content strategy.
+- Monitoring your search engine exposure will reveal opportunities to improve both your pages and your content strategy.